Regonos/british-library-manuscript-scrapper/README.md

 # british-library-manuscript-scrapper
-Initial commit of british library manuscript scrapper.
+Draft of british library manuscript scrapper which was written in one evening... :)